dxzl/hydrairc/Distribution/Release/Readme.txt

 HydraIRC
-(Update for Visual Studio 2015 Community Edition by dxzl 8/31/2015)
+Update for Visual Studio 2015 Community Edition by Scott Swift 8/31/2015 The text below is from the original distribution:
 ==============================================================================

 Noob?